 display, the X# column lists exclusive locks held, the S# column lists shared locks held.
 The X# or S# number indicates the lock increment count.
 An e suffix indicates that the lock is defined as escalating

 .
 A D suffix indicates that the lock is in a delock

 state; the lock has been unlocked, but is not available to another process until the end of the current transaction.
 The W# column lists number of waiting lock requests.
 As shown in the above display, process 6796 holds an incremented shared lock ^b(1).
 Process 3120 has one lock request waiting this lock.
 The lock request is for an exclusive (X) lock on a child (C) of ^b(1).

 Enter a question mark (?) at the Command=>

 prompt to display the help for this utility.
-This includes further description of how to read this display and commands available to delete locks.
+This includes further description of how to read this display and letter code commands to delete locks (if available).